 - Sharing tools and services platforms for the benefit of member Platforms;

-Some important initiatives in 2011:
+Some important initiatives:

 47 NGO platforms and six regional coalitions met in Dakar from 2 to 5 February 2011 at the first General Assembly of the IFP.
 This meeting was an important step in structuring the FIP as a space for exchange and political articulation among NGO associations.
 During the three days of work, the charter and bylaws of the IFP were voted on and unanimously approved.